HTTPArchive/almanac.httparchive.org/src/content/en/2025/capabilities.md

 console.log(result); // "Hello Web Almanac 2025!"
 ```

 Since May 2023, this feature works across the latest devices and browser versions.
-Available in Chromium-based browsers, Safari and Firefox, but might not work in older devices or browsers.
+It's available in Chromium-based browsers, Safari and Firefox, but might not work on older devices or other browsers.

 {{ figure_markup(
   image="compression-streams.png",